libretro/beetle-psx-libretro/README.md

 * Renderer (restart) - 'software' or 'opengl'. 'opengl' uses the OpenGL API to accelerate tasks like upscaling.
 * Software framebuffer - If off, the software renderer will skip some steps.
 Potential speedup.
 Causes bad graphics when doing framebuffer readbacks.
 * CD Image Cache - Loads the complete image in memory at startup.
-* CPU Overclock - Gets rid of memory acces latency and makes all GTE instructions have 1 cycle latency and memory.
+* CPU Overclock - Gets rid of memory access latency and makes all GTE instructions have 1 cycle latency.
 * Skip BIOS - Self-explanatory.
 Some games have issues when enabled.
 * Widescreen mode hack - If on, renders in 16:9.
 Works best on 3D games.
 * Internal GPU resolution - Graphics upscaling.